Q: Where is the Esplanade in Boston?

 Q: Where are public bathrooms located on the Esplanade?

 A: The Esplanade has public bathrooms located behind the DCR Hatch Shell (near the Fielder Footbridge) and at the Dartmouth St. Facility (located next to the Dartmouth St. Footbridge).
-There facilities can also be found on our map.
-The restrooms are open from Spring–Fall.
+These facilities can also be found on our map.
+The restrooms are open from spring to fall.
 They are closed during the winter months.